CarlGroth/Carl-Bot/readme.md

 Random lists `#{comma, separated,#{nested args}}`

 Math blocks `m{1 + 1 / (3 ^ 9)}`

+React blocks `react{:regional_indicator_f:}`

+   This will react to the post with the emojis placed inside the brackets

 50/50 blocks `?{Will anyone see me?}`